- September 2020

 How Often Should I Stand at My Desk?

-The benefits of a standing desk are clear, and anyone who has used one will be well aware of how it can influence your physical and mental health.
+The benefits of a height adjustable, standing desk are clear, and anyone who has used one will be well aware of how it can influence your physical and mental health.
 However, many people aren’t sure exactly how long should be spent standing and sitting at your desk per day, and how you should divide that up.

 Naturally, this depends a lot on the needs and capabilities of the individual, but there are a few guidelines that might help you work out your own ratio.
 Read on to find out more, and click here to browse our store.